 A movement is under way to change all of this.
 Over fifty different organizations spanning medical, labor, and legal groups have all called for the government to ban pre-dispute arbitration agreements completely.
 There are currently thirty-four U.S. senators and fifteen state attorneys general who agree with this proposal.
 The current proposed federal regulations state that the nursing homes would have to explain the agreements to the residents and their family before they are signed.
 It would also state that a patient would not have to sign the agreement in order to be admitted to the nursing home.
 The American Health Care Association is lobbying against these regulations on behalf of many nursing homes.

 If you feel that someone you care for is being abused by his or her nursing home, then you should know that you have rights and options.
 Elder abuse is a repugnant act and should not be tolerated and the nursing homes that allow these acts to happen are as culpable as the abusers themselves.
-If you need more information on this, contact Wolf & Pravato so that you can learn what your options are.
+If you need more information on this, contact us at the Law Offices of Wolf & Pravato so that you can learn what your options are.